hemanthkumargr/docs/gettingStarted/Order-Submit-Workflow-For-Heat-Clinic-Tutorial.md

 </bean>
 ```

+> This is a copy of the default workflow.
+You can find the default workflows in the following place in the Broadleaf codebase: `core/broadleaf-framework/src/main/resources/bl-framework-applicationContext-workflow.xml`

 When Broadleaf finds the `blCheckoutWorkflow` bean definition in your application context, it will use it to override the default one provided by Broadleaf.

 ## Create a new activity